makingdevices/MakerAxe-lite/README.md

   - [ ] Check the ESP32 can be programmed.
   - [ ] AxeOS Self-testing is OK.
   - [ ] Solder the ASIC and check temperatures.
-  - [ ] Characterice the overall efficiency.
+  - [ ] Characterize the overall efficiency.
   - [ ] Stress the buck converter to see if it is enough for next projects.
   - [ ] Explore alternatives to eliminate 5V rail.
   - [ ] Develop firmware so the LED can be used.
 Merge to ESP-miner if possible